-Umzimvubu Local Municipality (Registration number EC 442) Annual Financial Statements for the year ended 30 June 2021 Notes to the Annual Financial Statements

-9. Investment property (continued)

-Amounts recognised in surplus or deficit

-Rental revenue from investment property 3 603 921 3 598 300

-Investment property includes property (land or a building, or part of a building, or both land and buildings held under a finance lease) held to earn rentals and/or for capital appreciation, rather than held to meet service delivery objectives, the production or supply of goods or services, for administration purposes, or the sale of an asset in the ordinary course of operations.
-Property with a currently undetermined use, is also classified as investment property.

-Investment property is recognised as an asset when it is probable that the future economic benefits or service potential that are associated with the investment property will flow to the Municipality, and the cost or fair value of the investment property can be measured reliably.

-All of the municipality's Investment Property is held under freehold interests and no Investment Property had been pledged as security for any liabilities of the municipality.

-There are no restrictions on the realisability of Investment Property or the remittance of revenue and proceeds of disposal.

-There are no contractual obligations on Investment Property.

-Impairment of Investment property

-No impairment losses have been recognised on Investment property of the municipality at the reporting date.
+Notes to the Annual Fillancial Statements 2021 2020 9.
+Investment property (continued) Amounts recognised in surplus or deficit Rental revenue from investment property 3 603 921 3 59 8 30 0 Investment property includes property (land or a building, or part of a building, or both land and but a finance lease) held to earn rentals and/or for capital appreciation, rather than held to meet servit objectives, the production or supply of goods or services, for administration purposes, or the sale ordinary course of operations.
+Property with a currently undetermined use, is also classified as in ce delivery of an asset in th 8 Investment property is recognised as an asset when it is probable that the future economic benef potential that are associated with the investment property will flow to the Municipality, and the cos investment property can be measured reliably. the All of the municipality's investment Property is held under freehold interests and no investment Pr pledged as security for any liabilities of the municipality. operty had beer There are no restrictions on the realisability of Investment Property or the remittance of revenue a disposal. nd proceeds of There are no contractual obligations on Investment Property.
+Impairment of Investment property No impairment losses have been recognised on Investment property of the municipality at the rep orting date.